zcash/zips/zip-frost.rst

 into the computation of the binding factor.
 It is specified as the following: ::

   Inputs:
-  - identifier, Identifier i of the participant.
-Note identifier will never equal 0.
+  - identifier, identifier i of the participant, a NonZeroScalar.
   - sk_i, Signer secret key share, a Scalar.
-  - group_public_key, public key corresponding to the group signing key, an Element in G.
+  - group_public_key, public key corresponding to the group signing key, an Element.
   - nonce_i, pair of Scalar values (hiding_nonce, binding_nonce) generated in
     round one.
-  - msg, the message to be signed (sent by the Coordinator).
+  - msg, the message to be signed, a byte string.
   - commitment_list =
       [(j, hiding_nonce_commitment_j, binding_nonce_commitment_j), ...], a
     list of commitments issued in Round 1 by each participant and sent by the Coordinator.
-    Each element in the list indicates the participant identifier j and their two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
+    Each element in the list indicates a NonZeroScalar identifier j and two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
-    This list MUST be sorted in ascending order by participant identifier.
+    This list MUST be sorted in ascending order by identifier.
   - randomizer_point, an element in G (sent by the Coordinator).

-  Outputs: a Scalar value representing the signature share
+  Outputs:
+  - sig_share, a signature share, a Scalar.

   def sign(identifier, sk_i, group_public_key, nonce_i, msg, commitment_list):
     # Compute the randomized group public key